jim79/jim79.github.io/_pages/rosserial-arduino-vscode.md

 1. Install platformio extension from VS code extensions

-In case of the latformio installation error *PlatformIO IDE can't find Python interpreter on Linux* install python3-venv
+In case of the Platformio installation error *PlatformIO IDE can't find Python interpreter on Linux* install python3-venv
 ```sudo apt install python3-venv```
 2. Once the platformio extension is installed, create a new project in platformio vscode
 - give a project name